Consensys/doc.gnark/docs/Tutorials/eddsa.md

 !!!info
     $c$ is either $2$ or $3$, depending on the twisted Edwards curve.

-First things first, let's define the signature of the `Verify` function.
+First, define the signature of the `Verify` function.
 This function needs a signature, a message and a public key.
 It also needs a `frontend.ConstraintSystem` object, on which the functions from the [gnark API](../HowTo/write/circuit_api.md) are called.

 ```go
 func Verify(cs *frontend.ConstraintSystem, sig Signature, msg frontend.Variable, pubKey PublicKey) error {